Matthew 8:20: Analysis

 Jesus makes it plain to the inquiring man that worldly honours and riches were not to be expected.
 MacEvilly notes on the examples, that 1) "foxes" are generally hunted down, and 2) birds take no care for their provisions.
 A movement in the early church called Apostolic concluded from this passage that absolute poverty was required for salvation.
 This movement was labelled heretical.
-Many monks are nuns are required to take vows of poverty (see: Religious vows) even though they collectively may possess property and wealth.
+Many monks and nuns are required to take vows of poverty (see: Religious vows) even though they collectively may possess property and wealth.

 Why Christ uses the title "Son of Man" rather than "Son of God" is open to dispute.
 Lapide notes that some believe that he was born from the seed of Joseph, not the Holy Spirit, contrary to the New Testament witness.
 Others think that man is used in a gender-neutral sense and thus refers to the Virgin Mary.
 Some think it is because he is from the line of David, Abraham and the other men listed in his genealogy in Matthew 1.
-Finally, some believe that because he is, in a sense, a son of Adam, which in Hebrew means man.
+Some believe that because he is, in a sense, a son of Adam, which in Hebrew means man.
+However, among Christian scholars the consensus is that it is a reference to Daniel 7:13-14, and is thus a claim to divinity.
+This is supported by the fact that it is Jesus' self reference to this verse before Caiaphas, the high priest, that results in the charge of blasphemy.